oestreichera/positiondrift_cl/README.md

 ### Credits

-If you use this code in a scientific publication we ask you to please cite [arxiv:?](link)
+If you use this code in a scientific publication we ask you to please cite [arxiv:2510.05956](https://arxiv.org/abs/2510.05956)

 ### Contact